ibm-cloud-docs/discovery-data/sources.md

 The FAQ extraction feature is beta functionality and should not be used in production environments.
 {: beta}

-When configuring any data source for any project type, you have the option to **Apply FAQ extraction**.
-This beta feature will detect FAQ(frequently asked questions) documents in your collection and automatically extract pairs of questions and answers.
+When you configure a data source for any project type, you have the option to **Apply FAQ extraction**.
+This beta feature detects question-and-answer pairs in your documents and automatically extracts the pairs.
 Your application can use the extracted pairs to provide more precise query results.

+Only apply FAQ extraction to a data source with documents that contain frequently asked questions that follow a consistent style.
+For example, ensure that the questions in the FAQ end with a question mark.
+The answer must be grouped together clearly with the question that it answers.

-To turn on FAQ extraction for your data source, go to the **Syncing FAQ Content?** section and select the **Apply FAQ extraction** checkbox.
+To turn on FAQ extraction for your data source, expand the **Syncing FAQ Content?** section and select **Apply FAQ extraction**.

-Each question/answer pair in an FAQ document will be split into a separate document.
-A document with 100 question/answer pairs will be split into 100 documents.
-If no question/answer pairs are detected in a document, the document is processed normally.
-There is a limit of 10,000 Q/A pairs for each document.
-After the limit is reached, the remaining pairs will be stored in a single document.
+Each question-and-answer pair in an FAQ document is split into a separate document.
+The question is stored in a title field and the answer is stored as a text field.
+A document with 100 question-and-answer pairs will be split into 100 documents.
+If no question-and-answer pairs are detected in a document, the document is processed normally.
+There is a limit of 10,000 pairs for each document.
+After the limit is reached, the remaining pairs are stored in a single document.
 You can monitor the document count on the **Activity** tab of the **Manage collections** page.

 You can turn off FAQ extraction on the **Processings settings** tab of the **Manage collections** page.
 Reprocess the collection by clicking the **Apply changes and reprocess** button.

-Do not use FAQ extraction in your collection if you have annotated fields using [Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields).
+If you apply FAQ extraction to a collection, you cannot use the [Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields) tool later to annotate fields.
 {: note}

 ## Data source requirements